kefrankk/ML-fraud-detection/README.md

 # Fraud detection with Machine Learning model

-In this project, we create a predictive model to detect fraud in financial transactions.
-We will use the **Credit Card Fraud Detection** dataset available on Kaggle.
-This dataset contains 284,807 transactions carried out by credit cards, 492 of which are frauds.
-It is highly unbalanced, which brings an interesting challenge.
+In this project, I create a predictive model to detect fraud in financial transactions.
+I used the **Credit Card Fraud Detection** dataset available on Kaggle that contains 294,588 credit card transactions.

 ## Problem Statement: